Robsonsjre/TIL/README.md

 - TIL **(Backend)** *Firebase* -> How to handle **Login/Signup/Logout** w/ email and password using Firebase.
 And How to **deploy** a react app to firebase Hosting service.

+### 30/03/2020

+- TIL **(Ethereum)** *Solidity* -> Had a Meetup with Jeff Prestes explaning the changes for solidity 0.6 version.
+Basically now you have fallback and receive functions.
+Array.pop() method, abstract, and others.
+ABIENCODERV2 is now safe!

+### 31/03/2020

+- TIL **(Defi)** *UMA* -> Tested new UMA price oracle approach.
+The problem they are solving is reducing the amount of times MakerDAO updates their oracle unnecessary.
+In their approach a person trying to liquidate or withdraw needs to wait a time window of 1 hour, and them we have monetary incentives for "validators" to attempt a band intention liquidation/withdraw.

+## 01/04/2020

+- TIL **(Defi)** *FlashLoan -> Learned this [youtube tutorial](https://www.youtube.com/watch?v=03jO9vbrXvY) and read *Aave* [documentation](https://developers.aave.com/developers/)